Fontana Dam, North Carolina

 Fontana Dam (also known as Fontana Village) is a town in Graham County, North Carolina, United States.
 Fontana Dam is located on North Carolina Highway 28 near the Fontana Dam and the Little Tennessee River.
-The town incorporated in 2011 and had a full-time population of 33.
+The town incorporated in 2011.
+As of the 2020 census, Fontana Dam had a population of 13.

 History

 The first town called Fontana in North Carolina was a tent town of the Montvale Lumber Company in 1890.
 The name was given by Mrs. George Leidy Wood, wife of the vice-president of the company.
 A permanent town was constructed nearby in 1907 to support nearby copper mines, and an extension of the Murphy Branch of the Southern Railway was constructed from Bushnell, 15 miles away.

 In January, 1942, construction of the Fontana Dam began, and by 1945 this original town had been evacuated.